Advice On Fatal Accident At Work Claims

 Am I Entitled To A Bereavement Award?

-Certain relatives may also be able to claim a Bereavement Award.
+Certain relatives may also be able to receive a Bereavement Award.
 This is set out in Section 1A of the Fatal Accidents Act.
 It is awarded as a lump sum of £15,120 that will be divided if more than on qualifying relative claims.
 These relatives include:

 • The deceased’s spouse or civil partner or a person who lived with them for at least 2 years prior to their death as if they were married.